cdiener/pytest_tutorial/README.md

 The talk presented at PythonDay 2017 can be found interactively at https://pythondaymx.github.io/taller_testing or as PDF in [talk.pdf](talk.pdf).

 No te asustes que la presentación es en inglés.
-La platicá sería en español 😅.
+La plática es en español 😅.

 # Example project for pytest tutorial